AsylumConnect/asylumconnect.github.io/_seattle/Gender Justice League (GJL).md

   - confidential
   - free
 ---
 - **Description:** Gender Justice League is a Washington State trans and allied activist collective headquartered in Seattle.
-They provide information and referrals on the trans community, connections to local resources, social and community events, leadership training for trans* people and our allies, information about health insurance coverage
+They provide information and referrals on the trans community, connections to local resources, social and community events, leadership training for trans* people and allies, and information about health insurance coverage.
 - **Population served:** Transgender individuals and allies of all ages.
 - **Address:** 1433 12th Ave #1A Seattle, WA 98122
 - **Hours:** Hours vary.
 See meetings & events calendar available online at: <http://www.genderjusticeleague.org/calendar/>